Leff Families Professor of History

 His second book, POX: AN AMERICAN HISTORY tells the story of the great wave of smallpox epidemics that struck America and its overseas territories around the turn of the twentieth century, spurring the growth of modern public health authority, and engendering widespread social and legal opposition to the government policy of compulsory vaccination.

-At present, Willrich is working on a book-length project on anarchists' encounters with law and the state in early twentieth-century America.
+At present, Willrich is working on a book-length project about anarchists' encounters with law and the state in early twentieth-century America.
 He is also working on two other projects: a political history of sports in the United States, and a post-frontier history of Americans who have strived to live "off the grid."

 Willrich, Michael.
 "Review."
 Rev. of American Pandemic: The Lost Worlds of the 1918 Influenza Epidemic, by Nancy K. Bristow.
 Journal of Social History vol. 48 Fall 2014: 231-233.